ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 #### Aristotlian form example 2

 Let's repeat our translation for, *Every circle is bigger than all rectangles* using Aristotlian form.
-We know that will will still need two existential quantifiers, but we will only introduce each quantifier just before the corresponding variable is needed in a predicate.
+We know that we will still need two existential quantifiers, but we will only introduce each quantifier just before the corresponding variable is needed in a predicate.

 We can translate the statement using Aristotlian form as follows: